The Ridenhour Book Prize

 © Jen Dessinger

-Sheri Fink, author of Five Days at Memorial: Life and Death in a Storm-Ravaged Hospital, will receive the 2014 Ridenhour Book Prize.
+Sheri Fink, author of Five Days at Memorial: Life and Death in a Storm-Ravaged Hospital, is the recipient of the 2014 Ridenhour Book Prize.
 In this book, reconstructing the events at Memorial Medical Center in New Orleans during Hurricane Katrina in August of 2005, Fink draws upon more than five hundred interviews to bring the reader into the lives of the doctors and nurses who struggled to preserve life amidst chaos.

 In discussing its decision, the awards committee said, "Hurricane Katrina and the subsequent flooding when the federal levee system failed triggered catastrophes all over New Orleans.
 One of the many was at Memorial Medical Center, where the electricity had failed and the hospital complex was surrounded by floodwater.
 Sheri Fink's Five Days at Memorial shows how a valiant crew of doctors and nurses confronted a host of medical and ethical issues while trying to treat desperately ill patients under the worst possible conditions.
 There are no easy answers, and Fink doesn't provide them.
 Instead, she shows what these health-care practitioners faced and tells what they were thinking, and she makes readers wonder what they would have — could have — done under similar circumstances.
 This is a harrowing addition to the growing canon of Katrina literature, and it is one of the best."